CartoDB/airship/docs/guides/03-layout.md

 - **Medium screens:** Screens equal or higher than 812px width.

-We provide some responsive utilities by default, for example `sidebars` are hidden by default in small screens and only visible under the `--visible` class modifier.
+We provide some responsive utilities by default, for example `sidebars` are hidden by default in small screens and only visible adding the `--visible` class modifier.

+> We provide a web component named [application content](#) that makes easier the layout design.

 ## Examples